darron/blog/_posts/2016-01-25-kvexpress-transporting-config-through-consul.md

 }
 ```

-All of the commands we have used - example version of each are [located here](https://github.com/DataDog/kvexpress/blob/master/docs/cli.md).
+All of the commands we have used - and example versions of each are [located here](https://github.com/DataDog/kvexpress/blob/master/docs/cli.md).

 Here's another quick demo of how it works in **ad-hoc** mode.